This basil pesto recipe is for anyone who loves pasta, but not traditional tomato sauce. Make this recipe for fresh homemade pesto in just 5 minutes!

 What does basil taste like?

-The leaves may taste somewhat like anise, with a strong, pungent, often sweet smell.
+The herb leaves taste somewhat like anise, with a strong, pungent, often sweet smell.
 It’s aroma is soothing and when used fresh adds that extra something to salads, soups and pasta dishes.

 - 3/4 cup pine nuts